Guinea Fowl Behavior

 Guinea Fowl vs Chickens

 While guinea fowl share some similarities with chickens, there are several notable differences between the two.
 Firstly, guineas are monogamous.
 Each guinea fowl has at most one mate.
-Typically, a male guinea fowl will remain with his mate for at least a few months before seeking a new partner.
+Typically, a male guinea fowl will remain with his mate for at least a few months or even years before seeking a new partner.
 Unlike chickens, guinea fowl are adept at flying and prefer to roost at significantly higher elevations.
 Furthermore, their eyesight, being significantly better than chickens’, enables them easily to spot and destroy tiny pests like ticks.
-It is important to note that while guinea hens will likely accept chicks, they aren’t so likely to tolerate adult chickens.
+It is important to note that while guinea hens will likely accept chicks (chicken youngsters), they aren’t so likely to tolerate adult chickens.
 Thus, they should be kept in separate coops.
-Lastly, guinea fowl are cleaner than chickens, as they keep their feathers cleaner and produce less dung.
+Lastly, guinea fowl are cleaner than chickens, as they keep their feathers cleaner and produce less feces.

 Foraging and Laying Habits